chingu-voyages/v38-geckos-team-04/README.md

     - Run `npm install` to install the packages for the backend
     - Remain in the backend folder and run `npm start'

 In the package.json file you will find the scripts for development and production.
-To be sure, for production build run `npm run build`.
+To be sure, if you want to deploy to heroku use the `build` script.